 About Halifax First Aid

-- After visit the Halifax First Aid website and choosing a course, use the form below to register for it.
+- After visit the Halifax First Aid website and choosing a course, send us e-mails, telephone calls.

 - Full training courses in CPR have three levels: “A”, “C”, and “HCP”.
 Each level corresponds to a specific workplace approved training certificate.

 - All levels of training include basic first aid and automated external defibrillation (AED) training.
 AEDs are machines that detect heart rhythms and apply needed shock when attached to the chest.

 - Stand-alone classes are also available if you just want to enrol in either CPR or first aid.
 Stand-alone CPR classes include AED training as well.

 - You can send an e-mail or give a call to inquire about booking private classes, usually taken by big groups and companies.

 - St Mark James training certificates are awarded to trainees after completion of a training program with Halifax First Aid.

 - The certificates are renewable within three years.